Jyothi-Vummadi/2584-Fibonacci-2048/README.md

 Python

 # Modules Used
-pygame
+pygame : import pygame

 # Installation
 Python needs to be installed

 # To view game
 Run the file 2584.py